kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 a response can be processed progressively, i.e. provide some meaningful output as chunks of the response arrive.

-This boolean parameter indicates if a response can be processed progressively, i.e. provide some meaningful output as chunks of the response arrive.

 The default value of the `progressive` parameter is `0`.

 A server that supports the Priority header field SHOULD distribute the bandwidth